SGeri/ct3t/README.md

 If you wish to use docker-compose, you can ujust use the following command to start the container:

 **Note:** This is for production deployment, not development mode.
-**It is planned to create a development docker-compose file in the future.**

 ```bash
 docker-compose up